What is Acupuncture?

 By leveraging natural remedies, TCM aims to provide relief while minimizing side effects.
 Additionally, acupuncture and TCM are valuable for general well-being and preventative care.

-How Acupuncture Works
+How Acupuncture Works:

 Acupuncture involves the use of thin, sterilized needles inserted into specific points that follow the body's meridian pathways.
 This stimulates the flow to rebalance your body's energies and promoting its natural healing capabilities.

-Integration with Western Medicine
+Integration with Western Medicine:

 Modern Western medicine has embraced acupuncture for its ability to stimulate the nervous system and fascia, aiding the recovery process.
 Techniques such as dry needling and Trigger Point Acupuncture are particularly effective in improving range of motion and reducing musculoskeletal pain.
 The needles are so thin that the procedure is often pain-free, and many patients find the experience so relaxing that they fall asleep during sessions.

-Key Benefits of Acupuncture
+Key Benefits of Acupuncture:

 Pain reduction